Your data + Google Dataset Search

 How does Google find the datasets?

 Google looks for Web content whose metadata includes certain schema.org metadata fields filled out in a particular way.
 Not all data repositories have implemented schema.org, and not all those using schema.org have implemented it in a way that allows Google to find and index their content.
-While recent work to the Stanford Libraries catalog included implementing schema.org for some of our content, DataCite has completed their schema.org implementation to ensure that their content is included in Google Datasets.(2)
+While Stanford Libraries' catalog does use schema.org for some of our content, DataCite has completed their schema.org implementation to ensure that their content is included in Google Datasets.(2)

 Who is DataCite?